What is focus lock?

 Further reading on using continuous servo: How to focus on fast moving subjects

-3. Back button focus with shutter button isolated for shutter release only
+3. Back button focus for locking focus

 You can use back button focus with single servo focus or continuous servo focus.

-When to use back button focus lock?
+When to lock focus with back button focus

 Basically, I find it best at least 100% of the time.
 Back button focus is particularly great for:

-Drawback of using back button focus lock?
+Drawback of using back button focus for focus lock?

 The only difficulty is if you want to move the focus point while tracking your subject, without using 3D tracking (Nikon).
 On my camera both functions require my thumb.
 It is, however, really quick to move between the two functions, so with practice can be done without much interruption.